 Peace lilies are a show stealer with their white flowers and dark green glossy foliage.
 The unique white flowers are actually the curved bracts or modified leaves covering the actual small flowers.

 Peace lily care and growing is easy, which makes it one of the most popular houseplants.
-It grows without direct sunlight and purifies the air, not to mention the fact, it was a part of the famous NASA clean air study.
+It grows without direct sunlight and purifies the air, not to mention the fact, that it was a part of the famous NASA clean air study.

 Also Read: 6 Easiest Low Maintenance Indoor Plants